 What makes Interac a unique place to work?

-What always stood out most to me was that Interac has a small community feel while playing a major role in the lives of consumers and businesses nationwide.
+What always stood out most to me was that Interac has a small community feel while playing a key role in the lives of consumers and businesses nationwide.
 Diversity of thinking styles is encouraged, which allows us to approach our work in dynamic ways internally and see the impact of that work reflected externally.